Sortition Algorithm

 • \(P_{BLS}\) is a cryptographic function that derives the public key from the secret key for the BLS signature

-• \(S_{BLS}\) is a cryptographic function used to sign a message with the secret key using for the BLS signature
+• \(S_{BLS}\) is a cryptographic function that signs a message with the secret key for the BLS signature.

 To verify a sortition proof, both the validator’s public key and stake are required: